Ladakh ("land of high passes") is a region of north India in the state of Jammu and Kashmir (J&K), which currently

 Global Himalayan Expedition (GHE) seeks to provide clean energy, education and wireless connectivity access through solar power, to help improve the living standards of the rural population.
 The initiative focuses on implementing a holistic development model for the rural un-electrified Himalayan communities by providing energy access through solar micro-grids for these remote villages located in the higher reaches of the Himalaya.
 GHE’s objective is to implement the solution in a sustainable, scalable and environmentally beneficial manner, leading to an overall development of the community and empowering the local village population.
 Energy access intervention has acted as a tool for further development and growth in these remote areas and has led to an increase in income and livelihood creation.

-- GHE had created 20 home-stays in the villages that have been electrified.
+- GHE has created 20 home-stays for tourists in the villages that have been electrified.

-- There has been an increase in income of approximately $43,000 across the 25 villages electrified through engagement in tourism.
+- There has been an increase in income of approximately $44,000 across the 25 villages electrified through engagement in tourism in 2017.

 - Saved approximately 103 tons of Kerosene on an annual basis and helped mitigate 256 tons of CO2 gases on an annual basis from these solar electrified villages.